tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 We won't get too much into the details of these configuration parameters in the tutorial.
 I just want to call attention to these parameters here for awareness.

-If you look at the [source of the Swagger UI demo](view-source:https://idratherbewriting.com/learnapidoc/assets/files/swagger/), you'll see the parameters listed in the `// Build a system` section:
+If you look at the [source of the Swagger UI demo](https://idratherbewriting.com/learnapidoc/assets/files/swagger/) (go to View > Source), you'll see the parameters listed in the `// Build a system` section:

 ```js
   // Build a system